heitortessaro/odin-Rock-Paper-Scissors/README.md

 Function "capitalize" capitalize the first letter of player option.
 Function "game()" register the score and call the previous function.
 It also present the results to the user.

+## V.01
+A UI was created.
+New functions were created based on events.
+The js file use DOM to manipulate objects.